Franco Navarro Jr.

-Franco Enrique Navarro Mandayo (born 24 October 1990) is a Peruvian footballer who plays as a striker for Alianza Lima in the Torneo Descentralizado.
-He was born in Santa Fe, Argentina and is the son of Franco Navarro.
+Franco Enrique Navarro Mandayo (born 24 October 1990) is an Argentine-born Peruvian footballer who plays as a striker for Alianza Lima in the Torneo Descentralizado.

 Club career

 Franco Navarro Manadayo started playing with Academia Tito Drago in 2003.
 Between 2005 and 2007 he was part of Universidad San Martín de Porres's youth teams.
 He then joined Cienciano's youth squad.
 He made his debut in the Torneo Descentralizado with Cienciano in 2008.

 He transferred to Sporting Cristal for the 2009 season but was released soon after.

+Personal life

+He was born in Santa Fe, Argentina and is the son of Franco Navarro and holds dual Argentine-Peruvian nationality.